neilyio/ultra-scroll/README.md

   manageable.
 - You cannot let-bind `scroll-conservatively` for effect, as it comes into play only on re-display (after your event handler returns).
+- `scroll-margin>0` is a no-no. This setting always moves point at least that many lines from the window boundaries, which, unless you can reliably place point there during the scroll (even in the presence of jumbo lines; see below), will cause loop-back.
+See \#3.
 - Virtual Scroll:
   - `vscroll` – a virtual rendered scrolling window hiding *below* the current window – is key to smooth scrolling, and altering `vscroll`